pipct/propreantepenultimate-card/README.txt

 §3.3.5.4.2.1              (top two cards from the pile §3.3.5.4.2.2                and the card to be played) §3.3.5.4.5                in any order
-§3.3.5.6                is an integer equal to the remaining card’s rank, or §3.3.6.1            6.
-The card's rank is equal to §3.3.6.2                the number of topmost consecutive cards §3.3.6.3                on the pile
+§3.3.5.5                is an integer equal to the remaining card’s rank.
-§3.3.6.4                with identical ranks.
 §3.4              Both type 1 and type 2 matches also require that §3.4.1              if the two topmost cards both have rank 6, §3.4.2              this card can’t have rank 6.